xdevs23/Cornowser/README.md

 <hr />

+**Important:** The Crosswalk project has been discontinued a while ago.
+Since it is practically dead and I don't have time for continuing development on this browser as of now, this project is (at least temporarily) discontinued.

 Cornowser is intended to be **fast**, **modern** and **inituitive**.
 Powered by the [Crosswalk rendering engine](http://crosswalk-project.org), basing on Chromium, this browser is as powerful and modern, as you get it from latest Chromium releases.